 Pro Tip: Make sure that you leave the nanny binder on the kitchen counter, dining room table or another highly visible location.
 You don’t want your provider to be scrambling searching for the binder in case there is an emergency.

-In today’s video, I focus on what a nanny binder is, why they are important and what to include.
-I hope you find it useful!
+Below, we cover what a nanny binder is, why it’s important and what to include.
+We hope you find it useful!

 Thinking about turning your babysitting experience into a full-time nanny career?
 Making the jump from occasional sitter to professional nanny is very achievable — it mostly comes down to presenting your experience well and taking a few intentional steps to build credibility.